EliasNeerbye/CurriculumTracker/README.md

 - **User Authentication**: Secure registration and login with JWT tokens and Argon2 password hashing
 - **Curriculum Management**: Create, read, update, and delete curricula
-- **Project Organization**: Organize projects within curricula with dependencies and types
+- **Smart Project Organization**: Organize projects within curricula with type-based identifiers and dependencies
-- **Progress Tracking**: Track completion status and percentage for each project
+- **Progress Tracking**: Track completion status and percentage for each project with automatic state transitions
 - **Note Taking**: Add notes and reflections to projects with different types
-- **Time Tracking**: Log time spent on projects with analytics
+- **Time Tracking**: Log time spent on projects with comprehensive analytics
-- **Analytics**: Get comprehensive stats on learning progress and time investment
+- **Analytics**: Get detailed stats on learning progress and time investment

 ## Project Structure